PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

    OMP_NUM_THREADS=1 paddle/fluid/inference/tests/api/test_analyzer_qat_image_classification ARGS --enable_fp32=false --with_accuracy_layer=false --int8_model=/PATH/TO/SAVED/QAT/INT8/MODEL --infer_data=$HOME/.cache/paddle/dataset/int8/download/int8_full_val.bin --batch_size=1 --paddle_num_threads=1
    ```

-> Notes: Due to a large amount of images in the `int8_full_val.bin` dataset (50 000), the accuracy benchmark which includes comparison of unoptimized and optimized QAT model may last long (even several hours).
-To accelerate accuracy measuring, it is recommended to set `OMP_NUM_THREADS` to the max number of physical cores available on the server.
+> Notes: Due to a large amount of images in the `int8_full_val.bin` dataset (50 000), the accuracy benchmark which includes comparison of FP32 and INT8 QAT models may last long.
+To accelerate accuracy measuring, it is recommended to set `OMP_NUM_THREADS` to the maximum number of physical cores available on the server.